-Prerequisite(s): ENGL 02 and READ 02 or Writing and Reading placement of ENGL 111 and MATH 02 or placement of MATH 153/161 or higher.
+Prerequisite(s): READ 02 or Reading placement of ENGL 111 and ENGL 02 or Writing placement of ENGL 08 or higher and MATH 02 or placement of MATH 153/161 or higher.

 This general education course utilizes scientific inquiry to evaluate bioethical and environmental issues.
 The relationship between living beings and the physical environment is explored through studies in cell biology, genetics, evolution, plant and animal classification, and ecology.
 Lecture 4 hours/Laboratory 2 hours/Total 6 hours per week.
 F, W, SP, S